Auxiliary Tool Functions

 - comfit.tool.tool_add_spacing_3D.tool_add_spacing_3D(X, Y, Z, U, V, W, spacing)

-When working with plot vectors, it is often useful to reduce the number of vectors to make the plot more readable.
-This function allows you to do that by adding spacing to the field.
+- Add spacing to a 3D field. - When working with plot vectors, it is often useful to reduce the number of vectors to make the plot more readable.
+This function allows you to do that by adding spacing to the field. - Return type:

 - Ynp.ndarray